-Jim Morrison was born on 8 December 1943 in Melbourne, Brevard County, Florida, United States to father, future Admiral George Stephen Morrison and mother, Clara Morrison.
-Jim was the eldest of three kids having a sister, Anne Robin (born in 1947) and a brother Andrew Lee Morrison (born in 1948).
-In 1947 Morrison met with a car accident at the age of 4 where he witnessed an American Indian family being injured and killed.
-Morrison was deeply scared by this incident and he later narrated it in the song "Dawn's Highway" from the album An American Prayer.
-References of the road accident also came in the songs "Peace Frog", "Ghost Song", sung by Morrison in the later years.
-The incident not only left a deep impact on the singer but changed his formative days.
-Morrison gave away repeated accounts and references of this incident in many of his future songs, poems, and interviews.
+Jim Morrison was born James Douglas Morrison on 8 December 1943, in Melbourne, Brevard County, Florida, United States, to George Stephen Morrison and Clara Morrison.
+Jim was the eldest of three kids.
+His sister Anne Robin was born in 1947 and his brother Andrew Lee Morrison was born in 1948.
+In 1947, Morrison met with a car accident at the age of four and witnessed an American Indian family being injured and killed.
+Morrison was deeply hurt by this incident and later narrated it in the song ‘Dawn's Highway’ from the album ‘An American Prayer.’
+References of the road accident also came in the songs ‘Peace Frog’ and ‘Ghost Song,’ sung by Morrison in his later years.
+The incident not only left a deep impact on the singer but also changed his formative days.
+Morrison would go on to talk about this incident in many of his future songs, poems, and interviews.

-Morrison’s father worked in the United States Navy due to which Morrison had to travel most of the time and shift from one home to another.
+Morrison’s father worked in the ‘United States Navy’ due to which Morrison had to travel most of the time and shift from one home to another.
 Much of his childhood was spent in San Diego, California.
-In 1958 Morrison went to Alameda High School in Alameda, California.
-In June 1961 he completed his Graduation from George Washington High School (presently George Washington Middle School) in Alexandria, Virginia.
-Morrison started living with his paternal grandparents in Clearwater, Florida, where he attended classes at St. Petersburg Junior College.
-In 1962 he shifted to Florida State University (FSU) in Tallahassee where he took part in a school recruitment film by appearing in the film.
-During his stay in FSU Morrison got entangled in a football game prank which got him arrested.
-In January 1964 Morrison arrived in Los Angeles, California, to attend the University of California, Los Angeles (UCLA).
+In 1957, Morrison went to ‘Alameda High School’ in Alameda, California.
+In June 1961, he completed his graduation from ‘George Washington High School’ (presently George Washington Middle School) in Alexandria, Virginia.
+Morrison started living with his paternal grandparents in Clearwater, Florida, where he attended classes at ‘St. Petersburg Junior College.’
+In 1962, he shifted to ‘Florida State University’ (FSU) in Tallahassee where he appeared in a school recruitment film.
+During his stay in FSU, Morrison got entangled in a football game prank which got him arrested.
+In January 1964, Morrison arrived in Los Angeles, California, to attend the ‘University of California, Los Angeles’ (UCLA).
 Morrison took up Comparative Literature program within the UCLA English Department and attended Jack Hirschman's class on Antonin Artaud.
-Morrison was greatly influenced by Artaud's brand of surrealist theatre and much of Morrison’s later growth in dark poetic sensibility of cinematic nature is because of Artaud.
-In 1965 Morrison received his undergraduate degree at UCLA's film school and the Theatre Arts department of the College of Fine Arts.
-While pursuing his film studies in UCLA Morrison made two films – ‘First Love’ which Morrison made along with his roommate Max Schwartz, ‘Obscura’ which was a made into a documentary.
-Morrison lived in Venice Beach in Los Angeles during this time when he befriended few writer friends who worked at the ‘Los Angeles Free Press’.
+Morrison was greatly influenced by Artaud's brand of surrealist theatre and much of his later growth in dark poetic sensibility of cinematic nature is attributed to Artaud.
+In 1965, Morrison received his undergraduate degree at UCLA's film school and the Theatre Arts department of the College of Fine Arts.
+While pursuing his film studies in UCLA, Morrison made two films – ‘First Love,’ which Morrison made along with his roommate Max Schwartz, and ‘Obscura’ which was a documentary.
+Morrison lived in Venice Beach in Los Angeles during this time and befriended few writer friends who worked at the ‘Los Angeles Free Press.’

-Music and formation of ‘The Doors’
+Music and formation of The Doors

 After graduating from UCLA in 1965, Morrison started leading an unconventional life at Venice Beach.
-Jim and his fellow UCLA mate student Ray Manzarek initially formed the band The Doors which was soon joined by drummer John Densmore and guitarist Robby Krieger.
-The band got their name from the title of Aldous Huxley's book, ‘The Doors of Perception’ (a reference to the "unlocking" of "doors of perception" through psychedelic drug use).
-The Doors was formally formed as a Rock Band in 1965.
+Jim and his fellow UCLA mate Ray Manzarek initially formed the band ‘The Doors’ which was soon joined by drummer John Densmore and guitarist Robby Krieger.
+The band got their name from the title of Aldous Huxley's book, ‘The Doors of Perception’ (a reference to the "unlocking" of "doors of perception" through psychedelic drugs).
+‘The Doors’ was formally formed as a rock band in 1965.

-Jim Morrison was known for being the lead member of his band writing most of the songs for the band but guitarist Robby Krieger had made several lyrical contributions writing and co-writing many of the band’s songs which include The Doors’ hit songs, “Light My Fire”, “Love Me Two Times”, “Love Her Madly” and “Touch Me”.
-In 1966 The Doors performed in the opening act of Van Morrison's band Them’s participation in the ‘Whisky a Go Go’ event.
+Jim Morrison was known for being the lead member of the band, writing most of the songs.
+Guitarist Robby Krieger also made several lyrical contributions, writing and co-writing many of the band’s hit songs, such as ‘Light My Fire,’ ‘Love Me Two Times,’ ‘Love Her Madly,’ and ‘Touch Me.’
+In 1966, ‘The Doors’ performed the opening act of Van Morrison's band ‘Them’s’ in the ‘Whisky a Go Go’ event.
 Jim was greatly inspired and influenced by Van Morrison’s stage performance and public acts.
-The Doors and Van Morrison along with his band jammed together on the last night of the event on ‘Gloria’, a song written by Van Morrison.
+‘The Doors’ and Van Morrison along with his band jammed together on the last night of the event.

-Growth of “The Doors”
+Growth of The Doors

-Soon Doors started gaining popularity and acclaim as a powerful rock band.
-The Doors got the first taste of national recognition after signing with Elektra Records in 1967.
-Doors reached the top spot with their hit single “Light My Fire” which reached number one on the Billboard Pop Singles chart.
+Soon ‘The Doors’ started gaining popularity as a powerful rock band.
+The band earned national recognition after signing with ‘Elektra Records’ in 1967.
+‘The Doors’ reached the top spot with their hit single ‘Light My Fire’ which peaked at number one on the ‘US Billboard Hot 100.’

-The Doors appeared on the popular TV show “The Ed Sullivan Show” which had introduced The Beatles and Elvis Presley to global audiences.
-In 1967, Morrison and his band The Doors produced a promotional film for "Break on Through (To the Other Side)", which was the first single release of their first album.
-All the band members appeared in the video which had a dark set and close-up shots of the band members were seen and Morrison lip-synched the lyrics.
-The Doors made many other music videos which include “The Unknown Soldier”, “Moonlight Drive” and “People Are Strange”.
+‘The Doors’ appeared on the popular TV show ‘The Ed Sullivan Show’ which had introduced ‘The Beatles’ and Elvis Presley to global audiences.
+In 1967, Morrison and his band produced a promotional film for the song ‘Break on Through (To the Other Side),’ which was the first single release of their first album.
+All the band members appeared in the video.
+The video had several close-up shots of the band members and Morrison lip-synched the lyrics.
+‘The Doors’ made many other music videos which include ‘The Unknown Soldier,’ ‘Moonlight Drive,’ and ‘People Are Strange.’

-With time The Doors became a hugely popular rock band in the United States.
-After releasing their second album, ‘Strange Days’ Morrison and his band were recognised as a band which belted a fine mix of blues, rock tinged with psychedelia.
-Morrison introduced his band’s psychedelic form of music through their version of "Alabama Song", from Bertolt Brecht and Kurt Weill's operetta, ‘Rise and Fall of the City of Mahagonny’.
-In 1967 Jim Morrison’s black and white photos were taken in a photo session organised by photographer Joel Brodsky which was named as “The Young Lion”.
-Even today several photographs taken during this shoot are used on magazines, covers, compilations and various memorabilia items of The Doors.
+With time, ‘The Doors’ became a hugely popular rock band in the United States.
+After releasing their second album ‘Strange Days,’ Morrison and his band were recognized as a band which belted a fine mix of blues and rock tinged with psychedelia.
+Morrison introduced his band’s psychedelic form of music through their version of ‘Alabama Song’ from Bertolt Brecht and Kurt Weill's operetta, ‘Rise and Fall of the City of Mahagonny.’
+In 1967, Jim Morrison’s black and white photos were taken in a photo session organized by photographer Joel Brodsky.
+The photo session was named ‘The Young Lion.’
+Even today, several photographs taken during this shoot are used on magazines, covers, compilations, and various memorabilia items of ‘The Doors.’
 The photo shoot is arguably the best and upholds Morrison’s iconic status.
-In 1968 The Doors released their third studio album, ‘Waiting for the Sun’ and their fourth album, ‘The Soft Parade’ in 1969.
+In 1968, ‘The Doors’ released their third studio album ‘Waiting for the Sun’ and their fourth album ‘The Soft Parade’ in 1969.

 Decline of Morrison

-In 1969, while in a stage performance at the concert taking place in Dinner Key Auditorium, Miami, Jim allegedly vexed the audience and tried to spark off a riot among the crowd but he failed.
+In 1969, while in a stage performance at the concert taking place in ‘Dinner Key Auditorium,’ Miami, Jim allegedly vexed the audience and tried to spark off a riot among the crowd.
 Jim was arrested and a warrant was issued by the Dade County Police department after three days of the performance.
 Charges of ‘indecent exposure’ were labelled on Morrison.
-From then on all The Doors’ concerts were called off.
+From then on, all of ‘The Doors’ concerts were called off.

 Films and Documentaries on Morrison

-The Doors Are Open (1968)
+*‘The Doors Are Open’ (1968)

-*‘Live in Europe (1968)
+*‘Live in Europe’ (1968)

-*‘Live at the Hollywood Bowl (1968)
+*‘Live at the Hollywood Bowl’ (1968)

-*‘The Doors: A Tribute to Jim Morrison (1981)
+*‘The Doors: A Tribute to Jim Morrison’ (1981)

-*‘The Doors: Dance on Fire (1985)
+*‘The Doors: Dance on Fire’ (1985)

-*‘The Soft Parade, a Retrospective (1991)
+*‘The Soft Parade, a Retrospective’ (1991)

-The Doors (1991) - A fiction film directed by Oliver Stone starred Val Kilmer as Morrison and had cameos by Krieger and Densmore
+*‘The Doors’ (1991) - A fictional film directed by Oliver Stone.
+It starred Val Kilmer as Morrison and had cameos by Krieger and Densmore.

-The Doors: No One Here Gets Out Alive (2009)
+*‘The Doors: No One Here Gets Out Alive’ (2001)

-*‘When You're Strange (2009)
+*‘When You're Strange’ (2009)